MicrosoftDocs/power-platform/power-platform/solution-templates/hr/employee-kudos/use.md

 ms.custom: bap-template
 ---

-# Get started using the Employee Kudos app (preview)
+# Get started using the Employee Kudos app

-[This article is prerelease documentation and is subject to change.]

 Follow the steps to create custom Kudos *Types*, opt-out users, and localize the application strings.